 研究Research2026.05.08

-A pricing agent can hit the outcome metric while learning the wrong behavior.
-Trace diagnostics make that failure citeable.
+An agent can hit the outcome metric while learning the wrong behavior.
+Better evidence follows the trace.

 BA